 “Faking fine is easier and neater than admitting awful!”

-Why is it so scary to admit that life is messy, our hearts are burdened and broken and for the love of all things holy, we have dishes and laundry stacked up to Timbuktu that isn’t washing itself?
+Why is it challenging to admit that our hearts are burdened and broken and for the love of all things holy, we have dishes and laundry stacked up to Timbuktu that aren’t washing themselves?

 Realistically, our spirits know that we are not alone in all of us.
 But, Satan is working overtime in the background planting infectious lies to keep us isolated and disconnected from the truth and one another.